Ultimate Guide for Families Visiting the Polynesian Cultural Center

 NORTH SHORE SHOPPING

 The Hukilau Marketplace is also an up-and-coming shopping destination.
 They also offer live music and dancing daily.
-And they even do special events like outdoor movies.
+They even hold special events like outdoor movies.

 Shopping options include: